cwill747/angular-libphonenumber/CONTRIBUTING.md

 * Search [GitHub](https://github.com/cwill747/angular-libphonenumber/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
-* Please sign our [Contributor License Agreement (CLA)](CLA.md) before sending PRs.
-  We cannot accept code without this.
-You must include your acceptance of the CLA when submitting all pull requests.
-  If You submit a Pull Request against an IBM repository on GitHub You must include in the Pull Request a statement of Your acceptance of this CLA.
 * Make your changes in a new git branch:

      ```shell